MatheusVi1ar/Techchallenge05/README.md

-# Google Calendar Integration for ADK Voice Assistant
+# Recruitment bot Integration for ADK Voice Assistant

 This document explains how to set up and use the Google Calendar integration with your ADK Voice Assistant.